United States : Safety by City

 PICKPOCKETS RISK : LOW

-Indianapolis isn't known for petty crime, and not many tourists have reported missing items or stolen valuables, or even vehicles that has been broken into.
+Indianapolis isn't known for petty crime, and not many tourists have reported missing items or stolen valuables, or even vehicles that have been broken into.
 Still, apply caution when walking around the city.

 NATURAL DISASTERS RISK : MEDIUM